Li Guangjun: Arrest

 Three hours after killing his final victim, Li Guangjun was arrested by police in Kaifeng, who had been tracking his crime spree since the murder in Lingbao City, where the body had been found by a villager picking apples from his orchard.
-During interrogations, he confessed to all of the recent attacks, murders and rapes, blaming it all on his failed marriage and his wife's infidelity.
+During interrogations, he confessed to all of the recent attacks, murders, and rapes, blaming it all on his failed marriage and his wife's infidelity.
 On October 20, 2007, Li Guangjun was found guilty on all counts by the Intermediate People's Court and sentenced to death, as well as being deprived of political rights for the rest of his life.

 Status

 As of 2021, Guangjun is still on death row in Henan.
 In 2008, he gave an interview to a state media outlet, in which he claimed that he didn't consider himself a murderer and that he had killed some of the victims because they were being unfaithful to their husbands.
-In said interview, he confirmed that he had dropped all of his appeals, and welcomed the death penalty, stating that his only regret that he can't see his son.
+In said interview, he confirmed that he had dropped all of his appeals and welcomed the death penalty, stating that his only regret was that he couldn't see his son.